-Through Competency Based Education and Training in Social Work, Community Work, Labour Relations; Public Management, business administration and Human Resource disciplines, the Institute of Social Work contributes to the realization of goals of the Tanzania Development Vision 2025, Industrialization Agenda and other development policies aimed at promoting high quality livelihood among the Tanzanians.
+Through Competency Based Education and Training in Social Work, Community Work, Labour Relations and Public Management, business administration, Early Childhood Care Development and Human Resource management disciplines, the Institute of Social Work contributes to the realization of goals of the Tanzania Development Vision 2025, Industrialization Agenda and other development policies aimed at promoting high quality livelihood among the Tanzanians.

-The Institute is transforming itself so as to respond to the above needs by equipping students with the necessary knowledge and skills through CBET, which has been designed to focus more on skills acquisition and impartation of specific competences that can make students perform effectively in accordance with their career expectations.
-The Competency Based Education and Training curriculum assumes that learning to become a professional is a process, and along this path competence represents the points where the learner understands the foundation of his/her skills and has internalized appropriate professional values to work independently and manages his/her own continued professional growth.
-It is envisaged that the new curriculum will produce graduates who are hands-on in the labour market.
+The Institute is transforming itself so as to respond to the above needs by equipping students with the necessary knowledge and skills through Competency Based Education and Training (CBET), which has been designed to focus more on skills acquisition and impartation of specific competences that can make students perform effectively in accordance with their career expectations.
+The CBET curriculum assumes that learning to become a professional is a process, and along this path competence represents the points where the learner understands the foundation of his/her skills and has internalized appropriate professional values to work independently and manages his/her own continued professional growth.
+It is envisaged that the new curriculum will produce graduates who are handson in the labour market.

 This Prospectus is therefore designed to provide basic information regarding admission requirements and the main contents of the curricula for the different National Technical Awards and Modules.
 In addition, it provides rules and regulations governing examinations, fieldwork practice and dissertations.